abrolon87/abrolon87.github.io/_posts/2021-01-14-parameters_and_arguements.markdown

 ---

 A few days ago, I saw that someone posted a question about an error they were getting.
 It brought back memories as I remember being as frustrated and confused as the poster seemed when encountering this error.
-The error was was an ArgumentError and it ususally says something like this:
+The error was an ArgumentError and it ususally says something like this:

 ```wrong number of arguments (given 1, expected 0)```